 The Archaeological Zone of Tlatelolco is located in the third section of the Nonoalco-Tlatelolco housing unit and from Orchid House you can get there by car (30 minutes), or by taking the subway and walking (50 minutes).

 Now that you know more about the 3 most important archaeological sites in Mexico City, don’t forget to visit them.
 They´re not the only ones; there are other smaller ones in the city and many more in the surroundings.
-At Orchid House we invite you to plan your next vacation in advance and reserve your suite by writing to our contact form.
+At Orchid Hotel we invite you to plan your next vacation in advance and reserve your suite by writing to our contact form.
 In our boutique hotel in Mexico City we will gladly assist you.